abhinavr11/So-You-Think-You-re-Fit-/README.md

-### Working On building a health awareness system that could predict your Body Mass Index everytime you look through your camera .
+### Working On building a health awareness system that could predict your Body Fat everytime you look through your camera .
 This is aimed at giving people a better analysis of their health status which is usually neglected in the fast moving everyday life .

 ### Dataset cannot be revealed publicly due to privacy issues contact repo owner for more